– Press Kit/ PRESS Page –

 “Upbeat, articulate and with attitude to spare…” ~ Syfy.com, 2013

-MovieCrypt.com has been reviewing films and generating original content since 1999 with listings on Rotten Tomatoes, accredited reviews with the Online Film Critics Society since 2002, and more recently in 2018 with the Houston Film Critics Society.
-Created around the same time as Ain’t It Cool, Dark Horizons, JoBlo, CHUD, Corona Coming Attractions, and NeedCoffee, MovieCrypt.com moved to a new host server with a true top-level domain name on June 5th, 1999.
+MovieCrypt.com has been reviewing films and generating original content since 1999 with listings on Rotten Tomatoes, accredited reviews with the Online Film Critics Society since 2002, and most recently since 2018 with the Houston Film Critics Society.
+Created around the same time as Ain’t It Cool, Dark Horizons, JoBlo, CHUD, Corona Coming Attractions, and NeedCoffee, MovieCrypt.com was registered as a new domain on June 5th, 1999.

 The Wayback Machine shows the first recorded site capture April 18, 2000 with the slogan “Movie reviews for the undead” and the signature “This site is © 1999 Kevin A Ranson.
 They’re making me do this.”